pocketzworld/creator-docs/pages/learn/studio/create/examples/worlds/dress-up-npc/game-mechanics/gameplay-mechanics.md

 Players can customize their characters using the dress-up system.
 Key features include:
 - Selecting clothing, hairstyles, and accessories.
 - Previewing changes in real-time.
+- Customize a character in a contest theme.
-- Saving outfits for later use.
+- Dress Up NPCs for quests.

 **Relevant Scripts:**
 - `UIDressUp.lua`: Main script for the customization interface.